dennisppaul/interaktion-und-raum/docs/_posts/information/2024-01-26-Things-You-Should-Read--Watch--Know-as-An-Interaction-Design-Student.md

 # Things You Should Read/Watch/Know as An Interaction Design Student

-DISCLAIMER: this collection is only sporadically updated therefore some links or references are a bit dated or even dead.
+DISCLAIMER: this collection is only sporadically updated and therefore brutally outdated. some links or references may even be dead …

 ## Books